Xant3s/viavr-editor/code/docs/specifications/Settings/Settings.md

 # Settings

 The settings system consists of both backend and frontend systems, which in combination enable flexible and extensible settings.
-The UI is inferred from JSON and generated at runtime, which enables the display of settings retrieved from the internet.
+The UI is inferred from JSON and generated at runtime, which enables the display of settings retrieved from the internet or an external application.
 The settings system is used for the [preferences](#preferences), [project settings](#project-settings), and [build dialog](#build-dialog).

 ## Preferences